Thiago099/thiago-code-preprocessor/README.md

 ```

 # Data
-You can use data to declare an object that can be used by other function
+You can use data to declare an object that can be used by other functions
 ```
 @data myData(
     parameter3: value3,